We want our Norfolk children and young people to be excited and engaged in learning so that they Flourish within a strong inclusive education system.

 Why do we need a Learning Ambition?

-We know that there exist challenges within our education system, which affect outcomes for children and young people across the county.
-Over the course of the last year, we have been engaging with a wide range of education settings and stakeholders, to discuss the best way that Norfolk County Council can support a self-improving system.
+We know that there exist challenges within our education system, which affect outcomes for children and young people across the county and that the best way to address them is for the system to tackle them collectively.

 What does the Learning Ambition look like?